Be Healthy with Knowing the Benefits of Saffron

 There is great interest in natural compounds such as dietary supplements and herbal remedies used for centuries to reduce pain and inflammation.
-Extracts and tinctures of Saffron have been used to treat fever, wounds, lower back pain, abscesses, and gingivitis as well as pain related to the eruption of the first teeth in infants.
+Extracts and tinctures of saffron have been used to treat fever, wounds, lower back pain, abscesses, and gingivitis as well as pain related to the eruption of the first teeth in infants.
 Aqueous and alcoholic extracts of stigmas and saffron petals have an antinociceptive and anti-inflammatory activity for both acute and chronic pain.

 Effect on Cholesterol Levels

-Nibbling is one of the dietary habits that are difficult to control, predisposing to gaining weight and, consequently, obesity and subsequent metabolic complications (dyslipidemia, non-insulin-dependent diabetes, circulatory disorders, hypertension, chronic kidney disease, etc.).
+Nibbling is one of the dietary habits that are difficult to control, predisposing to weight gain and, consequently, obesity and subsequent metabolic complications (dyslipidemia, non-insulin-dependent diabetes, circulatory disorders, hypertension, chronic kidney disease, etc.).
 It mainly affects the female population and is frequently associated with stress.
-Due to the presence of crocetin, Saffron indirectly helps to lower cholesterol levels in the blood and thus the severity of atherosclerosis, reducing the risk of a heart attack.
+Due to the presence of crocetin, saffron indirectly helps to lower cholesterol levels in the blood and thus the severity of atherosclerosis, reducing the risk of a heart attack.
 The hypolipidemic effect of crocin is attributed to the inhibition of pancreatic lipase, thus limiting the absorption of fats and cholesterol.
-Previous studies have concluded that Saffron has shown anti-obesity and anorectic effects in obese rat models.
+Previous studies have concluded that saffron has shown anti-obesity and anorectic effects in obese rat models.
 This thanks to its effect on the reduction of caloric intake by blocking the digestion of dietary fats via the inhibition of pancreatic lipase; the feeling of satiety due to the increased level of neurotransmitters without forgetting its role in the improvement of glucose and lipid metabolism.
 In addition, crocin has shown a significant decrease in the rate of body weight gain, total fat deposition, and regulates the weight ratio of body fat to the epididymis.

 Read also: Cosmetical Uses of Saffron